 - Be at least 21 years of age.

 - Be free from any emotional or mental condition which might adversely affect the exercise of the requirements of the position.

 - Have successfully completed a basic law enforcement training certificated program conducted by an entity authorized to train persons to perform as a law enforcement officer.

 - Be an active law enforcement officer in good standing; a qualified retired officer; or a qualified former officer in good standing each requiring a minimum of four years law enforcement experience.

 - Not have been terminated for cause by a previous law enforcement employer or have had an approval or authorization revoked by TSA, or been subject to a serious disciplinary action by a previous employer.

 - Not have had a certification revoked by TSA.

-To remain in active status, an ASO must re-qualify with their firearm, maintain eligibility through Lautenberg Certification, and maintain a valid FAA Class II medical.
-ASO must also successfully complete the Recurrent Training Program at five year intervals.
+To remain in active status, an armed security officer must re-qualify with their firearm, maintain eligibility through Lautenberg Certification, and maintain a valid class two medical certificate.
+Armed security officers must also successfully complete recurrent training every five years.

-An ASO could have their status reduced to ‘inactive’ for failure to comply with the above mentioned guidelines.
-An inactive status will result in the ASOs inability to serve as an ASO on any general aviation or charter flight.
+An armed security officer could be reduced to inactive status for failure to comply with the above mentioned guidelines and will not be allowed to serve as an armed security officer on any general aviation or charter flights.